bofengb/deep-learning-automatic-vegetable-classification/README.md

 > This project aims to develop automatic vegetable classification models using deep learning for vegetable picking, sorting, and delivery.

-- In this project, we first fine tune a baseline model using AlexNet.
+- In this project, we first fine-tune a baseline model using AlexNet.

 - We then explore the ability of three advanced training techniques including data augmentation, regularization (dropout and batch normalization), and learning rate decay.

 - Finally, we evaluate transfer learning performance using pre-trained ResNet-18 and EfficientNet-B0 models and compare them with the baseline models.

-## Deep Learning Pipleline
+## Deep Learning Pipeline

 <p align="center">
 <img src="./img/implementation_flow.png" width="700" />